geek-cookbook/geek-cookbook/manuscript/recipies/cryptominer/nvidia-gpu.md

 !!! warning
     Like overclocking itself, this process is still a work in progress.
 YMMV.

 Of course, you want to squeeze the optimal performance out of your GPU.
-This is where the X11 environment is required - to adjust GPU clock/memory settings, you need to use the ```nvidia-settings``` command, which (_stupidly_) requires an X11 display, even if you're just using the command line.
+This is where the X11 environment is required - to adjust GPU clock/memory settings, you need to use the ```nvidia-settings``` command, which (_stupidly_) **requires** an X11 display, even if you're just using the command line.

-This command gives you a "fake" screen so that X11 will run, even on a headless machine managed by SSH only:
+The following command: configures X11 for a "fake" screen so that X11 will run, even on a headless machine managed by SSH only, and ensures that the PCI bus ID of every NVidia device is added to the xorg.conf file (to avoid errors about )

 ```
-nvidia-xconfig -a --allow-empty-initial-configuration --cool-bits=28 --use-display-device="DFP-0" --connected-monitor="DFP-0"
+nvidia-xconfig -a --allow-empty-initial-configuration --cool-bits=28 --use-display-device="DFP-0" --connected-monitor="DFP-0" --enable-all-gpus --separate-x-screens
 ```